rfshelley/Documentation/getting-started/first-smartapp.rst

 Simulator
 ---------

-On the right side of the IDE is the simulator.
+On the right side of the IDE is the Simulator.
 This is where you can install your SmartApp to test it, either using physical devices, or simulated devices.
 We will walk you through installing the SmartApp using this later in the tutorial.

 .. image:: ../img/getting-started/first-smartapp/simulator-1.png

-If you don't have a location yet, the simulator will show a message instructing you to create one.
-Follow the steps there to create a location.
+If you don't have a Location yet, the Simulator will show a message instructing you to create one.
+Follow the steps there to create a Location.

 ----